-Parents applying for a place in the Reception classes must submit the eAdmissions form/online form from your local authority and return it to them by the 15th January 2024.
-You should also complete the School's Supplementary Information Form (SIF).
+Parents applying for a part-time place in Nursery must complete the School's Supplementary Information Form (SIF).
 Whilst this is not compulsory, the information on the SIF enables the Governing Body to assess your application fully against the school's criteria in the event of oversubscription.
 Please return the SIF (in person or by post) to the school, together with all other relevant paperwork required for your application.
-If you do not complete both forms described above and return them by 15th January 2024, the Governing Body will be unable to consider your application against the oversubscription criteria and your child will be ranked under the lowest criterion.
+If you do not complete both forms described above and return them by 2nd February 2024, the Governing Body will be unable to consider your application against the oversubscription criteria and your child will be ranked under the lowest criterion.
 It is very unlikely that your child will be offered a place if a SIF is not supplied.
+Parents will be advised of the outcome of their application week commencing 9th February 2024.